Hugo McCloud: Tulum (2014)

 This piece is made on tar paper and resembles the qualities of a painterly work, when in reality it contains very little paint material.
 This piece is part of a series started in 2012 when McCloud was residing in New York.

 Burdened (2020)

 Burdened is the exhibition at the Sean Kelly Gallery in New York where Hugo McCloud debut and got recognized for his pieces made out of plastic bags.
-His work in this exhibition is divided into three sections: “one focused on workers involved in the labor of carrying goods on their backs, carts or bicycles; another capturing refugees on boats in the Mediterranean sea; and a final one capturing flowers McCloud photographed in his studio in Tulum during the months he was quarantined due to the COVID-19 pandemic.”
 He was inspired by his trip to Mumbai, where he saw all the colorful plastic bags stacked together to travel around the world, collect plastic bags, and to talk to people to know about their experiences.

 The day before friday the 12th (2020)

-This piece was shown at the Burdened Exhibition in the Sean Kelley Gallery in New York.
-It was part of his series of paintings that were made with colorful plastic bags.
+This piece was part of his series of paintings that were made with colorful plastic bags.
 It is based on a photograph of refugees from Libya in a canoe that is filled with bodies crossing the Mediterranean.
-This piece is meant to discuss a social justice issue and showcase a tragedy that can create a sense of activism and empathy in the viewer.